A procession of glowing light moves down Broad Street at dusk.

 Where do I join the parade?

 Join at Marconi Plaza at 5pm on Saturday September 28.
-There you will collect your unique object to commemorate the person you have chosen.
+There you will collect your certificate to commemorate the person you have chosen.
 If you are not representing someone, you can also join the parade at any point along the route.
 If you have access needs or mobility issues please contact us here.

 What is the route of the parade?